13 Best Things to do in Kos (Greece) • Kos Island Travel Tips

 Papas Beach is one of the beach bars on Lambi Beach near Kos Town

-TamTam Beach near Marmari
+Must see Kos: TamTam Beach near Marmari

 My personal favorite beach in Kos Greece is Tam Tam Beach, located 16 km from Kos Town near Mastihari, opposite Lido Water Park.
 TamTam Beach is a hidden gem in Kos; a small, safe, and less crowded beach with small sand dunes.
-When you’re walking down through the dunes you can use sunbeds, umbrellas, and windscreens for a fair price, which also includes a ticket for a free (soft) drink at the taverna of Tam Tam Beach.
+When you’re walking down through the dunes you can use sun beds, umbrellas, and windscreens for a fair price, which also includes a ticket for a free (soft) drink at the taverna of Tam Tam Beach.
 There’s also a small children’s playground and a nice shop with fair-trade products.

 Tam Tam Beach is one of the best Beaches in Kos